rikurauhala/rsa/documentation/testing.md

 ## Overview

+The application has been tested in multiple ways.
 Automated tests has been written using [pytest](https://docs.pytest.org/en/7.1.x).
 A test coverage report can be generated with [coverage](https://coverage.readthedocs.io/en/6.5.0/).
+Performance testing has been conducted with a script utilizing [pytest-benchmark](https://github.com/ionelmc/pytest-benchmark).
+See a more detailed breakdown of testing below.

 ## Unit testing